whetstoneresearch/doppler-indexer-rs/docs/ETH_CALL_COLLECTION.md

 - `"data[N]"` - Non-indexed event parameters (32-byte words)
 - `"address"` - The event emitter's address

+**Processing Flow:**

+1. During **live collection**, the receipts collector extracts event triggers from logs and sends them via channel to the eth_calls collector
+2. During **catchup**, the eth_calls collector reads logs from existing parquet files and extracts triggers directly
+3. For factory collections, only events from known factory addresses are processed (unknown addresses are skipped and caught up later)
+4. Empty parquet files are written for configured call pairs that had no matching events in a range (prevents re-processing during catchup)

 For full documentation, see [On-Events ETH Calls](./ON_EVENT_CALLS.md).

 ### Example Configuration